15 Aug Why You Need to Clean up Your Keto Act – to Not Get Fat and Depressed

 If I’d know my keto history back then, I could have avoided the issue earlier.
 The Atkins diet got popular in the ’60s and started a following of low-carb eating with a focus on dairy products.
 The followers got excited about the initial weight loss, but the movement got stumped when the results stalled.
 And rumor has it that the Atkins founder himself wasn’t particularly healthy…

 So let’s look at what to do instead.
-To illustrate how an anti-inflammatory plan can change your body and life, I will begin with giving you two transformation examples that happened when getting rid of inflammation!
+To illustrate how an anti-inflammatory plan can change your body and life, I will begin by giving you two transformation examples that happened when getting rid of inflammation!

 My first example is my client Darren.
 When we first met, Darren had been overweight for twenty-five years.
 And it wasn’t because of laziness – he’d tried every possible weight loss method; including WeightWatchers, Slimming World, protein shakes; you name it.